 Employers nowadays search for proof or demonstration that the candidates have the perfect hard and soft skills the company requires for evaluating key skills meaning.
 It is quite vague to say, “I’m enthusiastic, hard-working, energetic, honest, and a universal communicator.”

 When the travel TV ad says, “Fly Great with Us!” does it have any true meaning?
 No. As the best-fit candidates, one needs to click the perfect resume skills the employer search for, as well as a credible demonstration to prove those skills with suitable examples.

 You can highlight your skills in your resume as well as during the job interview so that potential employers can be well aware of your skills.

 It is good to incorporate your relevant skills on your resume under a separate heading.
 The other way to mention your skills is in the job description area.

 For example, while going to apply for a job where you may need to demonstrate programming knowledge, you should incorporate relevant experience under the job descriptions of the resume.

 A perfect resume with proper differentiation between hard skills vs soft skills will be worthy in this competitive world where people in number rush for a job with versatile skills.
 The best way is a good presentation and demonstration of the right skill sets in the right place.

-In case of demonstrating soft skills, don’t just say you have that and these skills, rather present them with past instances and experiences so that the employers can have a good idea and confidence.
+In the case of demonstrating soft skills, don’t just say you have that and these skills, but rather present them with past instances and experiences so that the employers can have a good idea and confidence.

 The fact is, you have to prove your soft skills and be confident you can acquire almost all the hard skills you want.